 To see a planting list of a variety of different terrarium plants, which includes ferns and orchids, please click here.

-To see the steps of how my Orchidarium was created, please click here.
+To see my Orchidarium being built and set up, please click here.

 To read about terrariums and bottle gardens, please click here.